sarimzafar/Line-following-Robot/README.md

 # Learning Achievements

-This project helped develop crucial hardware knowledge such as techniques like soldering and debugging a faulty PCB board.
-It helped solidify the application of circuit designs, application of sensors and most importantly cultivated a strong appreciation for the best-practices involved with designing and building a robot.
+This project helped develop crucial hardware techniques such as soldering and debugging a faulty PCB board.
+It helped understand the how-tos of cicuit design, practical application of sensors and most importantly cultivated a strong appreciation for the best-practices involved with designing and building a robot.

 # Video of the final robot